sandrolubis/IVKE_Budget/README.md

 ## Citation
+If you use or adapt this code, please cite:

 **Lubis, S. W., L. R. Leung, and M. Battalio (2026).**
 *More Frequent Atmospheric Rivers and Associated Precipitation Extremes Induced by the Baroclinic Annular Mode.*